Youth Tour Logo

 Rappahannock Electric Cooperative's (REC) Youth Tour gives high school juniors an opportunity to learn leadership skills, hang out with peers from across the United States and Virginia - and have fun while doing it.

-Participants of the 2023 Youth Tour had a fun and jam-packed trip to Washington D.C. where they learned about the electric cooperative industry, met with local legislators, toured the United States Capitol, and had fun attending a Washington Nationals baseball game, a play at the Kennedy Center and much more.
+Participants of the 2024 Youth Tour had a fun and jam-packed trip to Washington D.C. where they learned about the electric cooperative industry, met with local legislators, toured the United States Capitol, met with Senator Mark Warner, and had fun attending a Washington Nationals baseball game, and much more.

 APPLY HERE